Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Evaluation

-However, the attack analysis (see Section~\ref{sec:atk_analysis}) helps us to better understand why it is challenging for this two-step process to differentiate the attacks.
+N-over-D estimates the likelihood that a request is an attack given that it is observed in the attack traffic; the enhanced two-step learning process cannot separate the attack from normal traffic.
+The attack analysis (see Section~\ref{sec:atk_analysis}) helps us better understand why it is challenging for this two-step process to differentiate the attacks.
 The attacks generated by \textsc{MimicShift} are designed to closely mimic the normal traffic, resulting in a very high similarity to the normal traffic.
-As this approach trains two different models to estimate the conditional probabilities of normal and attack traffic separately, where both attack and normal traffic distributions are close, it learns to assign them with similar likelihoods (see Figure~\ref{fig:NDonline_distr}).
+This approach trains two different models to estimate the conditional probabilities of normal and attack traffic separately.
+Hence, both attack and normal traffic distributions are close, so it learns to assign them with similar likelihoods (see Figure~\ref{fig:NDonline_distr}).
 Hence, it becomes tough for this approach to differentiate normal from attack traffic.

+In addition, we plot the false-negative graphs of the implemented enhanced countermeasure for all three attacks (see Figure~\ref{fig:fneg_enhanced}).
+It demonstrates that while the countermeasure slightly improves the performance of the N-over-D approach, it significantly enhances the performance of the Iterative Classifier.